alanwilter/GenEditID/docs/ngs-pipeline.md

     *   Needs to create references every time
     *   Needs to map the amplicon and genomics coordinates
     *   Forces to reds to map, even if read is not from that region

-We decided initially we use both the options and compare.
+We decided initially we use both options and compare.